JoeyWu-tech/CipherOBS/README.md

 ## Pre-trained Weights

-> ⚠️ **Coming Soon:** Pre-trained model weights will be released upon acceptance of the paper.
+> **Coming Soon:** Pre-trained model weights and pre-computed features will be released upon paper acceptance.
 > In the meantime, you can train the models from scratch using the instructions below.

-The weights will be organized as follows:
+The released files will be organized as follows:

 ```
 weights/